-It was the fourth game in seven days for the St. Francis Brooklyn, but they came out looking to punish Robert Morris in the paint.
+It was the fourth game in seven days for St. Francis, but they came out looking to punish Robert Morris in the paint.
 They scored on eight of their first nine possessions of the game, including 10 points in the paint that allowed them to take an 18-10 lead early on.

-Three different players converted around the rim for St. Francis Brooklyn, while their defense prevented the Colonials from scoring in the last 2:53 of the half.
+Three different players converted around the rim for St. Francis, while their defense prevented the Colonials from scoring in the last 2:53 of the half.
 They took a 37-31 halftime lead, which was highlighted by 26 total points in the paint to Robert Morris' eight.

 Back-to-back triples by the Terriers to open the second half helped them take their largest lead of the night at 12 points.
 For the second straight game, RMU was down by double-digits early in the second half, but again they responded.
-A 12-3 run, capped-off by a three-pointer by junior guard/forward Lucky Jones brought them within just one possession of St. Francis Brooklyn, 46-43.
+A 12-3 run, capped-off by a three-pointer by junior guard/forward Lucky Jones brought them within just one possession of St. Francis.

 Another triple by Jones just four minutes later gave the Colonials their first lead of the second half, 50-49.
-Neither team was able to create any separation down the stretch.
-Anderson tried putting the nail in the coffin with a fadeaway jumper from the left wing with just 51 seconds left, 62-60.
-However, a twisting floater/layup by junior guard/forward Kevin Douglas on SFNY's next possession tied the game at 62.
+For the remainder of the game, neither team was able to create any separation.
+Anderson tried putting the nail in the coffin with a fadeaway jumper from the left wing with just 51 seconds left.
+However, a twisting floater/layup by junior guard/forward Kevin Douglas on SFC's next possession tied the game at 62.

 A long jumper by Anderson, right before the buzzer, went off the back of the rim, and both teams prepared for overtime.

-Appolon took the tip from sophomore Stephan Hawkins and dunked the ball to open overtime.
-Anderson swished a three-pointer on their next possession, and Robert Morris was up five points in just 30 seconds.
+Junior guard David Appolon took the tip from sophomore forward Stephan Hawkins and dunked the ball to open overtime.
+Anderson swished a three-pointer of their next possession, and just like that, Robert Morris was up five points in 30 seconds.

 A turnover by Myers-Pate, followed by an and-one layup by Cannon, gave them a one-point lead with under 13 seconds on the clock.
-Everyone in the building knew that Anderson was going to take the final shot; his three-point attempt went short and to the left of the basket, but Jones grabbed the rebound and laid the ball in.
-A heave from just over half court by junior guard Brent Jones didn't hit rim, and the Colonials won, 71-70.
+Everyone in the building knew that Anderson was going to take the final shot.
+His three-point attempt went short and to the left of the basket, but Jones grabbed the rebound and laid the ball in.
+A heave from just over half court by junior point guard Brent Jones didn't hit rim, and the Colonials won, 71-70.

 When asked what Jones was thinking on his game-winning layup, he laughed, "I said please go in, please."

-Cannon and Ulmer led SFNY with 18 points each, but were limited to just three baskets each in the second half.
+Cannon and Ulmer led SFC with 18 points each, but were limited to just three baskets each in the second half.

 Anderson scored a game-high 31 points on 13-27 shooting.
 Myers-Pate led the team with eight assists, and Jones had a team-high eight rebounds, along with 14 points - none bigger than the last two.